2017 1

 Pavie Macquin - Nicolas Thienpont, and David Suire succeeded in making high-quality wines in 2015; some are fabulous ones.

 2016 Puygueraud (Francs Cotes de Bordeaux) – aromatic, ripe fruit and tannin, dense on the palate, very nice concentration and acidity, smooth aftertaste.
-Much better than 2015.
+Much better than in 2015.
 91p.

-2016 La Prade (Francs Cotes de Bordeaux) – similar to Pygueraud, more spicy and earthy, tannic and a bit lighter.
+2016 La Prade (Francs Cotes de Bordeaux) – similar to Pygueraud, spicy, earthy, tannic, and a bit lighter.
 90-91p.

 2016 Pavie Macquin - beautiful aromatic nose, velvety texture, exceptional depth structure and length, fabulous complexity.
 Fantastic effort.
 97p.